What is a Data Scientist and How to Become One?

 Characteristics of a Successful Data Scientist Professional

-Data scientists don’t need just to understand programming languages, management of databases, and how to transpose data into visualizations – they should be naturally curious about their surrounding world through an analytical lens.
-Possessing personality traits that resemble quality assurance departments, data scientists may be meticulous as they review large amounts of data and seek out patterns and answers.
-They are also creative in making new algorithms to crawl data or devising organized database warehouses.
+Data scientists don’t need just to understand programming languages, management of databases and how to transpose data into visualizations–they possess an innate curiosity about their environment, viewing it through an analytical perspective.
+With personality traits and skills similar to that of quality assurance professionals, data scientists may be meticulous as they review large amounts of data and seek out patterns and answers.
+They demonstrate creativity in creating new algorithms for data crawling and in designing well-organized database warehouses.

-Generally, professionals in the data science field must know how to communicate in several different modes, i.e., to their team, stakeholders and clients.
-There may be a lot of dead ends, wrong turns, or bumpy roads, but data scientists should possess drive and grit to stay afloat with patience in their research.
+Generally, professionals in the data science field must know how to communicate in several different modes, i.e. to their team, stakeholders and clients.
+There may be a lot of dead ends, wrong turns or bumpy roads, but data scientists rely on their drive, grit and patience to stay afloat with their research.

 Programming: Python, SQL, Scala, Java, R, MATLAB